If you recall some basic calculus, the gradient of a scalar function f(x1,…xn) is just the generalization of the derivative:

 Now suppose we wanted to talk about the curvature of a surface.

-[For whomsoever it may concern, Theorem 10.4 in your notes is what computes this quadratic form $A$ as the differential of the Gauss map, and is what motivates the Gauss map in the first place.
+[For whomsoever it may concern, Theorem 10.4 in your notes is what computes this quadratic form A as the differential of the Gauss map, and is what motivates the Gauss map in the first place.
 This is why you should start with the last chapter and read backwards.]

 Hello, great article but could you please give some examples to illustrate this?
 Cannot really make sense of